wkumari/draft-perkins-intarea-multicast-ieee802/README.md

 Internet-Draft      Multicast Over IEEE 802 Wireless           July 2016

-   ARP requests is proportional to the size of the subnets, the rate of scanning and backscatter, and how long the router keeps state on non- responding ARPs.
+   the IP address is not in use, the router broadcasts one (or more) ARP requests, and never gets a reply.
+This means that it does not populate the ARP cache, and the next time there is traffic for that IP address it will broadcast ARP requests again.
+The rate of these ARP requests is proportional to the size of the subnets, the rate of scanning and backscatter, and how long the router keeps state on non- responding ARPs.
 As it turns out, this rate is inversely